 Soon, he started writing his own songs, bought a better guitar, a synthesizer and a four-track cassette recorder to capture his musical ideas.
 Later, he founded a band, had some moderate success with it, played a few shows and even recorded a CD.
 Exactly zero copies were sold.

-The result of this adventure under the pseudonym Bones in Butter is the Love or Fear EP containing seven genre crossing songs and recorded with session musicians from all over the world.
+The result of this first creative adventure under the moniker Bones in Butter is the Love or Fear EP containing seven genre crossing songs and recorded with session musicians from Serbia, Italy and Brazil.

 But as there was plenty of gas left in the tank, lots of new material began to emerge waiting to materialize.
 And so, before long, Krasevic had written a dozen new songs and was again looking out for the right people who would not only help him record these songs but who would also add their own ideas to the overall sound.